Submit Your Short!

 We encourage our festival partners to use their discretion with regards to providing waiver codes to wonderful films they don't have the space to program.

-Can we send an email to official selections and award winners from previous years with a waiver code to submit to Shorts on the road?
+Can we send an email to official selections and award winners from previous years with our customized waiver code to submit to Shorts on the road?

 Absolutely!
 We want the best films you've seen, and not just from the current year.
-We trust your judgment and want to be able to review films that spoke to you and your team, and that deserve to be on the big screen again and realize revenue.
+We trust your judgment and want to be able to review films that spoke to you, should be seen on the big screen again, and desrve to realize revenue.

 Next Steps?
 After taking a look at the above FAQ info, feel free to reach out with any additional questions or to submit your film for consideration.